jklug34/twitter-sentimometer/README.md

 * Modeling
   * sources of training data: 1,600,000 tweets from http://help.sentiment140.com/for-students/
   * The methods we tried including: naive bayes, random forest(RF), long short-term memory(LSTM), gated recurrent unit(GRU) and convolutional neural network(CNN).
 While naive bayes and RF achived around 70% accuracy, all the deep learning model(LSTM, GRU and CNN) achieved accuary of over 80%.
 We chose CNN as the model for our prediction.
+  * The tweets are preprocessed to remove non-alphabetic character.
+The processed sentences are furtehr processed with removing stop words, stemming and lemmatization.
+For each steps the results are tested with the selected models.
+However, the results indicated that just removing non-alphabetic characters is already making model perform with over 80% accuracy.
+And further processing did not improve, and sometimes decrease accuracy.
   * all the trials of machine learning model are stored in the folder model